 Early Warning Systems

 The quantum threat won't appear overnight.
-Scientists expect years of advance warning as quantum computers approach the critical threshold, giving Bitcoin time to implement defenses.
+Scientists expect years of advance warning as quantum computers approach the critical threshold, giving Bitcoin time to implement defences.

 For Current Holders: